Jayboy628/ETL_Automated_OOP_Python/README.md

 ![Weekly Report](Images/xetra_wkly_report.png)

-Here we see an aggregation of the ISI ends on a daily basis and what we want to know are the opening,closing, minimum and maximum price, the daily traded volume and the change of the current day's closing price compared to the previous trading days
+Here we see an aggregation of the ISIN ends on a daily basis and what we want to know are the opening,closing, minimum and maximum price, the daily traded volume and the change of the current day's closing price compared to the previous trading days
 Our task now is to create a production ready python data job that is extracting, the source xetra dataset data set from the xetra as S3 buckets since the last run of the job and saves the report in the target S3 bucket Above This project has four levels of difficulty, with each design increasing in complexity and capability.
 Each level is critical to the overall project and is recommended to complete all four levels.
 --